danielBCN/PyActor-example/README.md

 Just put your unit tests in the folder of the project in a way they can import the modules.
 If you want your tests to have their own folder, then you need to add your project to the PYTHONPATH in order to import the modules from outside.
+You can do that by hand, or by doing a setup.py file for the project.

 You have a little example of a test in this project, but you should find everything you need on the python docs: